 The following are recruitment policies related to employment opportunities and opportunities for recruiting AU graduates.

-The Kogod Center for Career Development (KCCD) Corporate Relations team is dedicated to providing superior customer service to employers in order to meet your specific recruitment needs.
+The Kogod Office of Career Engagement Corporate Relations team is dedicated to providing superior customer service to employers in order to meet your specific recruitment needs.

 Please do not hesitate to contact us directly if you have any questions by calling (202) 885-1908 and asking to speak with a Corporate Relations representative.